 Most have touchscreens for turning pages, but some have buttons.
 You can change the font size and even look up definitions in a dictionary.
 Amazon Kindle has an E-ink screen that is easier on your eyes than an LCD screen.

-Tablets will serve all of the above functions along with connectivity to the Internet, so you can look up information and check your social media sites.
+The best tablets for Zoom classes will serve all of the above functions along with connectivity to the Internet, so you can look up information and check your social media sites.

 Here are seven things you should check before you recommend a tablet if your students have hours of reading to do online: